Close

 Cruelty to animals, particularly dogs and cats, is a clear violation of basic ethical principles.
 As the dominant species on Earth, humans have a moral responsibility to protect and care for the animals that depend on them.
 Domesticated animals, like dogs and cats, have evolved to live alongside humans and have developed a unique bond with us.
 This relationship places the onus on humans to ensure their well-being.

-Religious teachings, ethical philosophies, and scientific studies alike affirm the importance of kindness toward animals.
-Many religious traditions emphasize mercy and compassion for all of God’s creatures, and secular ethical frameworks argue that beings capable of suffering are deserving of moral consideration.
-Additionally, studies in animal behavior have shown that dogs and cats experience complex emotions such as joy, fear, and love, further underscoring the moral wrongness of their mistreatment.
+Many religious traditions emphasize mercy and compassion for all of God’s creatures.
+Secular ethical frameworks also argue that any being capable of suffering deserves moral consideration.
+Studies in animal behavior have revealed that dogs and cats experience complex emotions like joy, fear, and love.
+This only underscores the moral wrongness of their mistreatment.

 Physical Abuse: The Visible Face of Cruelty